Campusoft/knowledge_base/mobile/Flutter/Flutter.md

 ## StatefulWidget

 A Stateful Widget has a state, and it is dynamic.
 It indicates we can alter or change it simply across the lifecycle without reinitiating it again.

+## InheritedWidget

+Base class for widgets that efficiently propagate information down the tree.

 ## Layout widgets